burn-sours/tomb-raider-remastered-multiplayer/documentation/CONTRIBUTING.md

 2. Run `npm install` to install dependencies
 3. Make your changes
 4. Test locally with `npm run start-client` or `npm run start-server`
-5. Build with `node ./deploy.js` to create executables
+5. Build with `npm run deploy` to create executables

 See the [README](README.md) for more details on building from source.